 - Bachelor of Science in Geographic Information Science

 - Doctor of Philosophy

-The Mission of the College of Atmospheric and Geographic Sciences is to administer, guide, and direct an academic enterprise in geography, environmental sustainability, geographic information science and meteorology so as to become the international leader in weather- and climate-related education and training, environmental and sustainability studies, research and development, and extension and outreach.
+The Mission of the College of Atmospheric and Geographic Sciences is to provide a world-class academic experience that promotes innovation and research, which leads to advanced education and exciting careers in geography, environmental sustainability, meteorology, climate, geographic information science, and global environmental concerns.
 The College has particular strength in applied climatology, hydrology, atmospheric dynamics, mesoscale meteorology and severe storms, weather radar, atmospheric physics, geographic information systems, resource management and remote sensing of Earth's atmosphere and surface.

-The College is composed of academic and research units: the Department of Geography and Environmental Sustainability and the School of Meteorology are the academic units; research units include the Atmospheric Radar Research Center, Center for the Analysis and Prediction of Storms, the Center for Spatial Analysis, the South Central Climate Science Center, the Cooperative Institute for Mesoscale Meteorological Studies, the Oklahoma Alliance for Geographical Education, the Environmental Verification and Analysis Center, the Oklahoma Mesonet, the Oklahoma Climatological Survey, the Oklahoma NASA Space Grant Consortium, and the Office of Weather Programs and Projects.
+The College is composed of academic and research units: the Department of Geography and Environmental Sustainability and the School of Meteorology are the academic units; research units include the Atmospheric Radar Research Center, Center for the Analysis and Prediction of Storms, the Center for Spatial Analysis, the South Central Climate Science Center, the Cooperative Institute for Mesoscale Meteorological Studies, the Oklahoma Alliance for Geographical Education, the Oklahoma Mesonet, the Oklahoma Climatological Survey, the Oklahoma NASA Space Grant Consortium, and the Office of Weather Programs and Projects.

 The College’s academic and administrative office is located in the National Weather Center, the University’s facility for weather education, research, and operations.
 This 250,000-square-foot facility houses weather research and operations programs of the University of Oklahoma, the College of Atmospheric and Geographic Sciences Dean’s Office and the U.S. National Oceanic and Atmospheric Administration.